Welcome to today's edition of the Rush 24-7 podcast.

 They engage in terrorism under international law.

-I mean there were a number look, we just did a a prisoner swap.
+Look, we just did a prisoner swap.

-Uh that's well documented and well understood.
+That's well documented and well understood.

 If you're not familiar with it, I highly recommend you go and check it out.

-They're flying over international in international air uh over uh the the sea, trying to make sure they pulled people out, and the Cuban regime sent MiGs to shoot the planes out of the sky, and they did.
+And the Cuban regime sent MiGs to shoot the planes out of the sky, and they did.

-They got two of the three of them, and those were U.S. citizens, by the way.
+They got two of the three of them.

-And there was a condemnation from the UN, but the Clinton administration, because Clinton had no backbone, he had other things going on.
+And there was a condemnation from the U.N., but the Clinton administration, because Clinton had no backbone, he had other things going on.

-Uh they didn't do anything.
+They didn't do anything.

 I mean, that's an act of terrorism right off the top of my head.